cdntinker/USB-C-Board/Hardware/USB Hub.md

 This particular design does NOT have overcurrent protection built in ATM...

+Pads of J11 & J12 next to mounting holes are problematic.
+During assembly, care must be taken to avoid solder buildup on these 2 pads to avoid interferance with mounting.

 # Connectors & Jumpers:

 | Connector | Purpose                                | Notes                                      |